 Sub-Zero refrigerator is not cooling

-There are a lot of possible reasons why your Sub-Zero refrigerator isn’t cooling properly.
-Some of them are simple fixes, other – much more difficult and need professional appliance repair technician help.
-The easiest way to figure out why your fridge is not cooling is to check the electronic control panel for error codes or service indicators.
-If there is an error code, check your user manual.
-In case you followed all troubleshooting instructions but it didn’t help to resolve the issue, call us at (720) 930-4212 today to schedule a repair appointment.
+There might be many possible problems that could prevent your Sub-Zero refrigerator from cooling properly.
+Some of them are simple fixes, others – much more difficult to fix on your own, and you would likely need a professional appliance repair technician’s assistance.
+The first thing you should do is to check the electronic control panel for error codes or service indicators.
+If there is an error code – look it up in your user manual.
+In case you followed all troubleshooting instructions but it didn’t help to resolve the issue, call us at (833) 703-0375 today to schedule a repair appointment.

 Take a look at the most common parts that might be at fault causing refrigerator not cooling properly: